Computer

 information is easier to recover than data from an actively used

-system that's approaching its full capacity.
+computer that's using close to its full data storage capacity.

 Can I monitor the e-mail,

-instant messages and Web access of others who use my computer(s)?
+instant messages and web access of others who use my computer(s)?

 Yes, you can.
 The best solution to carry this